FAU-Inf2/godot-vive-pro-eye/README.md

 |
 `-- native                         C++ source files for the binary plugin
     |-- godot-cpp                  Godot C++ bindings
+    |-- SRanipal_SDK               Placeholder directory for the SRanipal files
     `-- src                        The actual source code
 ```